Hypertension Treatment Options

 Many people also need a combination of two or more different treatments for hypertension in order to reach their target blood pressure level.
 However, even if you don’t reach your target level right away, do not worry.
 Any reduction in blood pressure will be beneficial to your body.

-The following medications are prescribed to treat hypertension and are sometimes used in combination:
+The following medications are commonly prescribed to treat hypertension.
+More than one of these are sometimes used at the same time:

 - ACE inhibitors (ACE stands for angiotensin-converting enzyme)